soniasingla/shardeum-docs/docs/smart-contracts/events/poll-events.md

 ## Frontend

-If you swap tokens on a website using a AMM DEX smart contract, the token balances will know when to be updated on the frontend almost instantly using events.
+If you swap tokens on a website using an AMM DEX smart contract, the token balances will know when to be updated on the frontend almost instantly using events.

 ## Backend